 A terminal value is a calculation of the present value of all the future free cash flows going into perpetuity (unlimited number of years).
 To find the terminal value, you have to assume a perpetual growth rate for the company.
-The perpetual growth rate should either be around historical inflation levels or less than GDP levels.
+The perpetual growth rate could be set to the risk-free rate (the rate at which you can earn risk free money, such as the 10 or 30-year bond yield), or it can be set to historical GDP growth.
 Usually, a perpetual growth rate is around 1.5-2.5% depending on how aggressive you want to be with the valuation.
 Anything higher than 2.5%-3% may be too aggressive in the valuation, which could potentially give the company a higher valuation than it deserves.

 In unlevered DCF analysis, the terminal value formula is as follows:

 Final Year Discounted UFCF * (1 + Terminal UFCF Growth Rate) / (WACC - Terminal UFCF Growth Rate)